VG-SSL: Benchmarking Self-supervised Representation Learning Approaches for Visual Geo-localization: Introduction

-Over the last few years, Self-Supervised Learning (SSL) methods are emerging as popular solutions for representation learning in computer vision.
+Self-Supervised Learning (SSL) techniques recently emerged as popular solutions for representation learning in computer vision.
 These methods rely on pre-training feature extractors on pretext tasks \cite{pretext} with vast amounts of unlabeled data to learn visual representation.
-Once pre-training, these models can be fine-tuned by freezing the pre-trained feature extractor and training additional downstream heads for specific tasks (e.g., Multi-Layer Perceptron (MLP) for classification).
-With a pre-trained feature extractor, these methods can achieve on-par performance with much less labeled data.
-A common pretext task in self-supervised learning is contrastive learning \cite{simclr, moco, mocov2}.
-This approach aims to minimize the embedding distance between augmented image views of the same scene (i.e., positive samples) and maximize the embedding distance between views of different scenes (i.e., negative samples).
-Several VG methods \cite{netvlad, ali2023mixvpr, Berton_CVPR_2022_benchmark, 8382272} adopt contrastive learning strategies (e.g., triplet loss \cite{10.1007/978-3-319-24261-3_7}, or multi-similarity loss \cite{multisim}) to obtain a compact representation for VG.
+Once pre-training, these models can be fine-tuned by freezing the pre-trained feature extractor and training additional downstream heads for specific tasks.
+With a pre-trained feature extractor, they can achieve on-par performance with much less labeled data.
+For example, a common SSL training strategy is contrastive learning \cite{simclr, moco, mocov2}.
+This approach aims to minimize the embedding distance between augmented image views of the same instance and maximize the distance between views of different instances.

-To achieve reliable VG performance, multiple VG methods \cite{ali2023global, Berton_CVPR_2022_benchmark} based on contrastive learning employ Hard Negative Mining (HNM).
-However, HNM includes caching and ranking all or a subset of negative samples in the database for each sampled query image, leading to significant computation and memory usage, especially in case large databases are employed.
-In this work, we focus on incorporating SSL methods into VG tasks with the goal of eliminating the need for HNM while concurrently obtaining comparable performances.
-Specifically, we instantiate our strategy on six state-of-the-art SSL methods: SimCLR \cite{simclr}, MoCov2 \cite{mocov2}, BYOL \cite{byol}, SimSiam \cite{SimSiam}, Barlow Twins \cite{bt} and VicReg \cite{vicreg} and investigate the optimal settings for incorporating these methods for the VG task.
-By leveraging these pair-wise SSL methods and only selecting positive samples, our framework can get rid of HNM in model training.

-The main contributions of our work are as follows: 1) We present a general \textbf{VG-SSL} framework to learn representations for Visual Geo-localization (VG) that unifies and integrates various Self-Supervised-Learning (SSL) methods; 2) we show reduced computation, memory usage at the training stage, and comparable or superior performance with respect to methods utilizing HNM across five public VG datasets; 3) we experimentally study the impact of major parameters in VG-SSL to identify optimal settings in the adaptation of different SSL methods, and to our best knowledge, this is the first work to establish a standardized framework incorporating multiple self-supervised representation learning methods for VG, as well as systematically analyze VG performance of different training strategies.
+In pursuit of the shared objective of VG and SSL methods to learn robust and recognizable representations, this study aims to leverage SSL methodologies for VG tasks to assess their capability in learning geo-specific representations.
+However, relying solely on SSL's data augmentation is insufficient for a comprehensive understanding of real-world geographic relationships, which can be enhanced by geo-labels.
+To bridge this gap, we introduce a novel pairing strategy that incorporates both data augmentation and geo-labels within SSL methods, aiming to improve the learning of geo-specific representations significantly.